Stars vs. Golden Knights Prediction & Picks - October 17

 Stars Splits and Trends

-- Last season the Stars registered only one goal in 14 games, and went 3-9-2 (eight points).
+- In the 14 games last season the Stars recorded just one goal, they went 3-9-2 (eight points).

-- Dallas picked up 20 points (6-5-8 record) last season when scoring two goals .
+- Dallas took 20 points from the 19 games last season when it scored exactly two goals (6-5-8 record).

 Team Stats Comparison (2022-23)